London vs Leeds Salary After Tax, Commute and Work Costs

 Is a London salary worth more than a Leeds salary?

 Not automatically.
 London’s median full-time weekly pay is £958.2 (ONS ASHE 2025 workplace analysis) versus £708.2 for Yorkshire and the Humber — a gross difference of roughly £13,000 a year.
 But once income tax, commuting costs and travel time are included, the effective hourly difference is considerably smaller.
-For roles where the salary premium is modest or office attendance is high, Leeds can match or beat London on a true wage basis.
+For roles where the extra salary is modest or office attendance is high, Leeds can match or beat London on a true wage basis.

 How do commuting costs compare between London and Leeds?